Estimating Conditional Distributions with Neural Networks using R package deeptrafo: The package

 Interacting: vote_count | genreAction

 Shifting: ~0 + s(budget, df = 6) + popularity

 Shift coefficients: s(budget, df = 6)1 s(budget, df = 6)2 s(budget, df = 6)3 s(budget, df = 6)4 0.557 -0.702 0.760 -0.181 s(budget, df = 6)5 s(budget, df = 6)6 s(budget, df = 6)7 s(budget, df = 6)8 -0.201 -0.687 0.670 0.671 s(budget, df = 6)9 popularity -0.377 -0.888 \end{CodeOutput} \end{CodeChunk} Printing the model to the console shows the model specification and shift coefficients.
-Note that the model has only been initialized and not yet fitted.
+Note that the model has only been randomly initialized and not yet fitted, as indicated by ``Untrained count outcome deep conditional transformation model'' in the \code{print()} call.
+Upon calling \code{fit()}, \code{ensemble()}, or \code{cv()}, the model's history will be non-empty and it will be considered ``trained'' when printed again.